Brazil · Close Protection & Executive Security

 Important Warnings

-- Armoured vehicles are not optional in Sao Paulo.
+- Armoured vehicles are not an optional upgrade in Sao Paulo.
 They are the minimum standard for corporate ground transport.
+Carjacking at traffic lights occurs across all districts, and an unarmoured vehicle provides no protection at the point of interception.

-- Do not wear expensive watches or jewellery.
-This is the single most cited precaution by local security professionals.
+- Do not wear expensive watches, jewellery, or display branded goods in public.
+This is the most consistently cited precaution from local security professionals and from FCDO guidance.
+Express kidnapping targeting decisions frequently follow visible wealth indicators.

 Frequently Asked Questions